 The Early Adopter Incentive program provides incentives to building owners who demonstrate early compliance with the Clean Buildings Performance Standard (CBPS).

-The Tier 1 Early Adopter Incentive program is available now and applies to non-residential, hotel, motel and dormitory buildings greater than 50,000 ft2.
+The Tier 1 Early Adopter Incentive Program is available now and applies to non-residential, hotel, motel and dormitory buildings greater than 50,000 ft2.
 An eligible building owner that demonstrates early compliance with the Clean Buildings Performance Standard may receive a one-time base incentive payment.
 Incentive funds are limited to $75 million.
 Reference RCW 19.27A.220 the state energy performance standard for more information.

-The Tier 2 Early Adopter Incentive program is being developed and covers buildings 20,000 – 50,000 ft2, including multifamily residential buildings over 20,000 ft2.
+The Tier 2 Early Adopter Incentive Program is being developed and covers buildings 20,000 – 50,000 ft2, including multifamily residential buildings over 20,000 ft2.
 The program offers an incentive to owners who benchmark their buildings’ energy usage, develop an energy management plan, and create an operations and maintenance program. $150 million is earmarked for Tier 2 incentives.

 Tier 1 Incentive Program